vinodhkris/Memebot/README.md

 >python app.py

 This should start a server in localhost:5000.
-If it works correctly the message should be : Debugger is active!
+If it works correctly the message should be : ""Debugger is active!""

 Once you're here, you can actually run your meme searches.
 Open a new tab in the browser and go to http://localhost:5000/ .
-This should show you a message saying 'hello world'.
+This should show you a message saying ""Hello world"".
 To search type http://localhost:5000/main/api/v1.0/memes?text=<insert_senseless_meme_text>&actor=<insert_actor_name>.
 This should show you a list of json objects with information on top memes matching your search query, with the image name as one of the fields .
 If you get an empty list, see the next section.

 Populating data